MangusuPixel/DialogueDisplayFrameworkContinued/docs/api.md

 In most cases, the only targetted entry will be `default`, which means the changes apply to all game characters (with a portrait frame).
 Other supported keys include character names, for when changes only apply to some characters.
 For more details, see [entry keys](#entry-keys).

 Each entry uses the same [data model](#data-fields), described in later sections, and can be modified using Content Patcher's `EditData` action.
-You can apply multiple patches to the same entries, and it's sometimes even encouraged.
+You can apply multiple patches to the same entries, and it's sometimes even encouraged (e.g. when using `TargetField` or `HasMod`).
 See Content Patcher's [`Action: EditData` documentation](https://github.com/Pathoschild/StardewMods/blob/stable/ContentPatcher/docs/author-guide/action-editdata.md) for more info.

 When unmodified, the `default` entry contains values matching the normal appearance of dialogues without the framework (see [default data](/docs/default.json)).
 This lets you do single-value changes while leaving the rest of the dialogue box unchanged.
 This is not the case for other entry keys, which should use the `copyFrom` field for the same effect.